tehruhn/bofin_fast/README.md

 ## Installing the BoFiN-HEOM package

-Once you have the dependencies installed, from the `qutip_heom` folder, run the following commands :
+Once you have the dependencies installed, from the parent repository folder, run the following commands :
 ```
 python3 setup.py build_ext --inplace
 pip3 install -e .